rayan147/nextjsPortfolio/README.md

-#### Porfolio v2
+#### Porfolio v2 😎
-:EMOJICODE:

-it is a nextjs project and it needs  material UI.it listens in port 3000 Feel free to  clone or you what every you like with this.😎
+it is a nextjs project and it needs  material UI.it listens in port 3000 Feel free to  clone or you what every you like with this.💪🏽
 ```js
  npm i && npm run dev
 ```